- Ou readers complained that Firefox is freezing on Windows 11 and that may be caused by lack of memory.

 - Click on Open Folder from the Application Basics section.

-- From your Profile folder delete the sessionstore.js file and any associated files like sessionstore-1.js and so on.
+- Close the browser then and go to the opened folder to delete the sessionstore.js file and any associated files like sessionstore-1.js and so on.
 If you don’t have the Restore Session option activated in Firefox, you won’t find any such files.

 - Start the browser again to see if the solution fixed the problem.